Given how well our ‘Whites in Summer’ Outfit post went down, we thought we’d share a few tips this week on ‘How to Look Polished and Put Together’:

 The second tip is to wear a little, but not too much makeup.
 Use a little concealer to brighten the dark circles under your eyes, a little bronzer or blush to give your face some colour, a few coats of mascara and a light lipstick or gloss which is close to your natural lip colour.

 Please note, you don’t have to spend a fortune on grooming, but simple things go a very long way.
 For us at least, this is a non-negotiable in looking put together, and it actually can make a difference to your pay check.

 Make it easy for yourself.

 Once you have your 3-5 outfit sets, make sure to hang them in your closet together so they are easy to grab.
-For example, a white blazer over a navy dress (with nude pumps or flats), or, a black shift dress with a coloured jacket and black pumps, or, a red skirt with a white tank and white jacket.
-These are easy to grab and look immediately put together.
+For example, a white blazer over a navy dress, or, a muted green dress with a black jacket, or, a simple black dress with either of these jackets, and the shoes to match.

 Here is a simple shopping list for you to make it extra easy:

 One nice winter coat